Dayanandon34/jenkins-cicd-pipeline-website/README.md

 Which events would you like to trigger this webhook?
 Just the push event.
 Send me everything.
-Let me select individual events.
+Let me select individual events
 Hi

  Pull requests